-- schools).
-As of early 2018, WFP is currently reaching 26,000 children in 43 schools in the North Kivu Province.
-The schools include host community and IDP children.
-The modality on-site meals has largely remained unchanged over the years.
-Children are provided a daily cooked meal comprising cereals, legumes, oil and salt (628 kcal), every school day.
-WFP cooperating partner NGO World Vision currently supports the implementation and monitoring of the programme on the ground. - 141.A defining feature of the currently implemented model is that, while under previous operations WFP purchased food internationally, it now purchases the bulk of the school ingredients (cereals and legumes) locally, from Farmer Organisations whose capacity WFP and partners support through the P4P initiative.
+- 140. A defining feature of the currently implemented model is that, while under previous operations WFP purchased food internationally, it now purchases the bulk of the school ingredients (cereals and legumes) locally, from Farmer Organisations whose capacity WFP and partners support through the P4P initiative.
 While the main objective remains supporting access to education and catering for the food needs of children, this model is designed to harness local purchase to build community resilience, cohesion and capacity to receive IDPs.
-The model was introduced in September 2017 for the school year 2017/18. - 142.
-Complementary interventions exist in the North Kivu schools currently covered by ESF but are not uniform across all the schools.
-These include school gardens implemented together with FAO aimed at diversifying the food basket and educational purposes. - 143.A considerable overlap can be expected to exist between different types of WFP food assistance: the households of school children that are IDPs are entitled to general food distribution or food-for-assets activities. - 144.While currently, WFP reaches 43 schools in North Kivu, During the ICSP (2018-2020), WFP has plans to scale up the programme and reach a total of around 186,000 children, subject to the availability of resources.
+The model was introduced in September 2017 for the school year 2017/18. - 141.Complementary interventions exist in the North Kivu schools currently covered by ESF but are not uniform across all the schools.
+These include school gardens implemented together with FAO aimed at diversifying the food basket and educational purposes. - 142.
+A considerable overlap can be expected to exist between different types of WFP food assistance: the households of school children that are IDPs are entitled to general food distribution or food-for-assets activities. - 143.
+While currently, WFP reaches 43 schools in North Kivu, During the ICSP (2018-2020), WFP has plans to scale up the programme and reach a total of around 186,000 children, subject to the availability of resources.
 The areas that WFP plans to cover are: North Kivu, South Kivu, Ituri, Haute Katanga and Kasai Provinces.
 The CO plans to test different ESF approaches during the ICSP.
-In addition to locally sourced meals, the CO is interested in testing the use of micronutrient powders particularly targeted to adolescent girls, snacks, and cash-based approaches. - 145.No complete theory of change exists for the programme.
+In addition to locally sourced meals, the CO is interested in testing the use of micronutrient powders particularly targeted to adolescent girls, snacks, and cash-based approaches. - 144.
+No complete theory of change exists for the programme.
 A logical framework has been in place, embedded within the relevant operational project document.
-Under the current ICSP, ESF contributes to: - 146.Strategic Outcome 1 targeted food-insecure population affected by shocks can meet their basic food requirements in times of crisis - 147.
-The outcome indicators for ESF are: enrolment rate, attendance rate, and retention rate in the assisted schools. - 148.A baseline survey for the ICSP, including ESF, will be carried out during the ICSP, however limited to education access indicators for ESF. - 149.Key strategic partners for ESF include: The Ministry of Primary, Secondary and Professional Education, the Ministry of Employment and Social Security, FAO, and Education Cluster agencies, and the main cooperating partners (in 2017-18, World Vision International). - 150.
+Under the current ICSP, ESF contributes to: - Strategic Outcome 1 targeted food-insecure population affected by shocks can meet their basic food requirements in times of crisis - The outcome indicators for ESF are: enrolment rate, attendance rate, and retention rate in the assisted schools. - 145.
+A baseline survey for the ICSP, including ESF, will be carried out during the ICSP, however limited to education access indicators for ESF. - 146.
+Key strategic partners for ESF include: The Ministry of Primary, Secondary and Professional Education, the Ministry of Employment and Social Security, FAO, and Education Cluster agencies, and the main cooperating partners (in 2017-18, World Vision International). - 147.
 Other evaluations of relevance for this exercise are: - WFP Portfolio Evaluation 2009-2013 commissioned by the OEV and completed in 2014.
 This evaluation highlighted the role of WFP as the main provider of school meals in the country but brought attention to the tension of using humanitarian funding for ESF (which is perceived to address structural poverty rather than the most acute humanitarian needs).
-The evaluation made specific recommendations regarding ESF and encouraged a more in-depth evaluation based on a strategic reflection and the development of a theory of change.
+The evaluation made specific recommendations regarding ESF and encouraged a more in-depth evaluation based on a strategic reflection and the development of a theory of change. - A planned joint WFP-FAO impact evaluation of the P4P activities in DRC (coordinated with WFP and FAO headquarters), to be completed by 2021.
+Baseline data collection has been completed.
+The evaluation is covering the areas of Rutshuru and Masisi in North Kivu.
+The evaluation may produce data and findings of relevance to this evaluation as ESF now acts as a structured market for P4P Farmers Groups.
+The P4P evaluation will

-&lt;sup>93 Spaak, M. Et al. (2014), "Évaluation du Portefeuille de Pays: La République Démocratique du Congo (2009-2013)", available at: https://documents.wfp.org/stellent/groups/public/documents/reports/wfp269179.pdf?\ga=2.48110951.191414858 0.1529908733-2056168618.1508178223
+61 Spaak, M. Et al. (2014), "Évaluation du Portefeuille de Pays: La République Démocratique du Congo (2009-2013)", available at:

+$https://documents.wfp.org/stellent/groups/public/documents/reports/wfp269179.pdf?ga=2.48110951.1914148580.1529908733-2056168618.1508178223$